StrawberryCake1/StrawberryCake1/README.md

 - 👋 Hi, I’m @StrawberryCake1
 - 👀 I’m interested in ...
-HTML/JS/SCSS/JAVA
+HTML/JS/SCSS/JAVA/SQL
-- 🌱 I’m currently learning ...JAVA
+- 🌱 I’m currently learning ...SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...